Have you ever wondered how the fear of failure really impacts your life as an Empath?

 Some time ago I came across an article that really resonated with me.
-In short, the article was about a woman’s realization of how she had imprisoned herself with the fear of shame and failure.
+It was about a woman’s realization of how she had imprisoned herself with the fear of shame and failure.
 The business she owned had not been making any money for a long time.
 It was bleeding her dry.
 But because she was so worried of being labelled as a failure, she continued to fight to save the company.

 If we are honest, the pressures of social/tribal acceptance are probably some of the biggest hurdles humans have to overcome.
 Prisons are created from the worries we have about what others think of us, as well as the fear that we’ll be rejected if we are different or don’t fit in.